Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To communicate or engage with someone or something.
 **Sentence:** Children learn best when they interact with their classmates.
 **Conversation:**
-A – Do you talk to your friends a lot?
+A – Do you talk to your friends a lot
 B – Yes, we interact every day at school.

 ### Word: Interference